 95 desirable qualifications in consultation with the Division/Department Dean or appropriate

 96 administrator.
+The academic senate may elect to include additional qualifications related to the ability to serve our diverse students well in any faculty position.

 97

 98 2.
 The Vice Chancellor of Human Resources and Employee Relations or her/his designee